follow

 The New River Gorge Bridge

-Getting from one side of the New River to the other involved driving down a steep, narrow road to the bottom of the gorge, crossing a small bridge, and traveling back up the other side.
+Prior to the 1970s, getting from one side of the New River to the other involved driving down a steep, narrow road to the bottom of the gorge, crossing a small bridge, and traveling back up the other side.
 You can still drive Fayette Station Road today and we highly recommend the adventure!

 But in 1977, what once took 40 minutes began to take less than one minute!
 The construction of the New River Gorge Bridge that started in 1974 was complete.

 The engineers and ironworks that constructed the bridge faced major obstacles because of the enormous size of the bridge and its remote location.
 Even getting the heavy steel beams (too heavy for trucks) to the site was a challenge that required the construction of a cable-way system from the trains to the bridge.
-And just imagine the innovation required to tie back the arch pieces during construction before it could support itself.

 The New River Gorge Bridge is 3,030 feet long and the arch measures 1,700 feet.
 At the time of its construction, it was the longest steel arch bridge in the world and remains the longest single-span bridge in the Western Hemisphere.
+It sits 876 feet above the New River, making it the third-highest bridge in the United States.

-The bridge sits 876 feet above the New River below; it’s the third-highest bridge in the United States.
-To celebrate this engineering marvel, Bridge Day is held every October.
-The event features food, fun, and hundreds of skilled BASE jumpers hopping over the side of the Bridge with parachutes on their backs.
+To celebrate this engineering marvel, Bridge Day is held on the third Saturday of every October.
+This event features food and fun ON the bridge, and hundreds of skilled BASE jumpers hopping over the side.

 Reference and Additional Resource